Former substitute teacher bests Kershaw, Marlins top Dodgers

 Richards struck out 10 and pitched one-hit ball over 4 2/3 scoreless innings in his fifth major league start.
 The former independent league right-hander was pulled after throwing 100 pitches.

+"I felt good in the first inning but after that I didn't feel so great," Kershaw said.
+"I almost skated out of it but my command was an issue.
+I really don't know why."

+"I feel good at the plate," Realmuto said.
+"My swing feels really good and the timing as well.
+I'm getting good pitches to hit."

 Dodgers shortstop Corey Seager was checked on by trainers after slipping while chasing a pop fly.
-He remained in the game, and manager Dave Roberts said he expects Seager to be OK.
+He remained in the game, and Roberts said he expects Seager to be OK.

 Relievers Merandy Gonzalez, Junichi Tazawa and Brad Ziegler were hit around a bit late but held on for Miami.
 Gonzalez (1-0) earned his first career win.